Conctr/impExplorer/README.md

 The accelerometer is setup to wake the impExplorer when it detects a shake.

 There is a user configuration page hosted by the agent.
+Once you know the agent URL you can open it in a browser to configure the device